gsouf/google-url/README.md

 What is new in V2 :

+* We moved minimal php version to 5.4
 * We implemented captcha resolver to make possible to automatically solve captcha with external services
 * Proxy and proxy rotation has been reviewed to be more stable
 * Page parsing has been wholly refactored to allow better control and extensibility (internal changes)